 Bond Counsel to the Corporation expresses no opinion regarding any other Federal or state tax consequences with respect to the 2021 Bonds.
-Bond Counsel to the Corporation renders its opinion under existing statutes and court decisions as of the issue date and assumes no obligation to update its opinion after the issue date to reflect any future action, fact or circumstance, or change in law or interpretation, or otherwise.
-Bond Counsel to the Corporation expresses no opinion on the effect of any action hereafter taken or not taken in reliance upon an opinion of other counsel on the exclusion from gross income for Federal income tax purposes of interest on the 2021 Series A-1 Bonds and the 2021 Series A-2 Bonds or the exemption from personal income taxes of interest on the 2021 Bonds under state and local tax law.
+Bond Counsel to the Corporation renders its opinion with respect to the 2021 Bonds under existing statutes and court decisions as of the issue date of the 2021 Bonds, and assumes no obligation to update its opinion after the issue date of the 2021 Bonds to reflect any future action, fact or circumstance, or change in law or interpretation, or otherwise.
+In addition, Bond Counsel to the Corporation expresses no opinion on the effect of any action hereafter taken or not taken in reliance upon an opinion of other counsel on the exclusion from gross income for Federal income tax purposes of interest on the 2021 Bonds or the exemption from personal income taxes of interest on the 2021 Bonds under state and local tax law.